VanshajR/Pneumonia_Detection/README.md

 Open the `pneumonia_detection.ipynb` notebook in Jupyter or a compatible environment like Google Colab.
 Run all the cells to:
 - Load the dataset.
-- Train the models (CNN, Logistic Regression, XGBoost, and SVM).
+- Train the models (CNN, Logistic Regression, and SVM).
 - Save the trained models into the models/ directory.

 4. Running the Streamlit App